 Elements of Communication Process System

 For the systematic transformation of information.
-It is essential to satisfy some communication process consisting of the sender, encoding, message, medium, decoding, receiver, feedback, and noise.
+It is essential to satisfy some communication processes consisting of the sender, encoding, message, medium, decoding, receiver, feedback, and noise.

 - Sender or Source

 The sender is the source of information.
-He may be the manager, non-manager, departments or organization itself.
-A manager may communicate with other managers, subordinates, supervisors, clients, and customers and to outsiders.
+He may be the manager, non-manager, department, or organization itself.
+A manager may communicate with other managers, subordinates, supervisors, clients, customers, and outsiders.
 Basically, the sender is the initiator of the process of communication.
 He formulates the message through his idea, needs, intention, and source, which he wants to communicate to the receiver.
 Therefore, the sender must conceptualize the message before it is encoded.

 It refers to the selection of channels of communication to convey encoded messages to the receiver.
 It bridges the gap between the sender and the receiver in communicating the message of common interest.
-To communicate message different mediums can be used on the basis of their effectiveness.
-For instance, oral communication can be made through telephone, mediator, group discussion, etc. whereas written communication can be made through the means of letter, memo, report, newspapers, etc. However, the selection of an appropriate medium of communication depends upon the nature and importance of the message.
+To communicate messages different mediums can be used on the basis of their effectiveness.
+For instance, oral communication can be made through telephone, mediator, group discussion, etc. whereas written communication can be made through the means of letters, memos, reports, newspapers, etc. However, the selection of an appropriate medium of communication depends upon the nature and importance of the message.

 It is the final stage in the communication process.
 Feedback determines whether the message is clearly understood and whether the required action is taken by the receiver as intended by the sender.
 When the receiver is able to decode messages received from the sender, he provides the response on lime.
 Therefore, the sender should send messages in simple and clear sentences by considering the receiver’s views.
 The success of the communication process can be measured only when the sender is able to receive a positive response from the receiver.
 The feedback to the sender completes the process of communication.
 Basically, a one-way communication process does not fulfill the objectives of communicating a message.

 Noise is any element or condition that disturbs or interferes with the effectiveness of communication.
 It disturbs the free flow of information from one person to another.
-An organization may use modern technology as the communication process, where some disturbances occur from environmental factors.
-Noise consists of the sound of radio, loudspeaker, machines also involves sloppy handwriting, slow voice, soft speech tone, etc. It is the part of the communication process to minimize the noise in transformation makes it effective.
+An organization may use modern technology in the communication process, where some disturbances occur from environmental factors.
+Noise consists of the sound of radio, loudspeakers, machines also involves sloppy handwriting, slow voice, soft speech tone, etc. It is part of the communication process to minimize the noise in transformation that makes it effective.

 - Business Ethics Meaning and Importance of Business Ethics